zeek/zeek/scripts/base/init-bare.zeek.rst

    :Type: :zeek:type:`vector` of :zeek:type:`count`

    A vector of counts, used by some builtin functions to store a list of indices.

    .. todo:: We need this type definition only for declaring builtin functions
       via ``bifcl``.
+We should extend ``bifcl`` to understand composite types directly and then remove this alias.

+.. zeek:type:: interval_set

+   :Type: :zeek:type:`set` [:zeek:type:`interval`]

+   A set of intervals.

+   .. todo:: We need this type definition only for declaring builtin functions
+      via ``bifcl``.
 We should extend ``bifcl`` to understand composite types